 - It’s easy to use and functional.
 It makes sense, which takes anxiety out of using it.

-How to introduce Breathe
+How to introduce Breathe at your school

 - Discuss the technique of using breathing exercises as a way of managing anxiety, responding to panic attacks and bringing focus in times of stress.

 - Introduce the app as an easy and accessible way of doing breathing exercises and seeing the impact through changes in your heart rate.